top of page

 Manna.

-The Bible and Quran describe it as a sweet bread from heaven.
+The Bible and the Quran describe manna as a sweet bread from heaven.

 In the morning, manna appeared on the ground, resembling dew.

-You had to eat it the same day you picked it.
+The Israelites had to eat it the same day it was picked.

-The Israelites were murmuring that they were thirsty while wandering through the desert.
-What did Moses do to give the Israelites water?
+18. What did God command Moses to do when the Israelites were murmuring that they were thirsty while wandering through the desert?

 Moses was so upset with the complaining Israelites that he smacked the rock in anger with his staff instead of talking to it.

-This was one of the reasons God did not allow Moses to enter the promised land.
+This incident was one of the reasons God did not allow Moses to enter the promised land.

-At another time, the Israelites were again murmuring for water.
-They came upon a waterhole, but it was bitter and undrinkable.
-What did Moses do?
+19. What did Moses do at another time when the Israelites were again murmuring for water, when they came upon a waterhole that was bitter and undrinkable?

-To make the water sweet, Moses put a piece of wood in the waterhole.
+To make the water sweet, Moses placed a piece of wood in the waterhole.

 Mount Sinai.